aleksigron/kokko/docs/mesh_file_format.md

 - Z-axis extents

 ### Vertex data
+Contains the vertex data, as described by the attribute info.
+The different attributes are interleaved in the array, so first comes all data for vertex 0, then vertex 1, etc. Size of each vertex and location of attributes can be determined using the header field `attribute info`.
+You can look at the code in `MeshLoader` to see an example of how to do this.

 ### Index data
 Contains the triangle indices.
-Size of each index is determined based on the vertex count.
-If
+Size of each index is determined by `index size` in the header field `attribute info`.
+The count of indices is stored in the header field `index count`.
+Currently it is assumed that the indices should be used to draw triangle primitives.